Chalked/collab-2/README.md

 You should create a new CSS file.
 Link to it from one of your HTML files:
  - Savannah created a new CSS file and linked to it from about.html.

+You should create a new directory.
+Move at least one file into that directory.
+ - Zack created /public
+ - Zack moved app.css into /public